Père-Lachaise Chronicle – Victor Noir – more famous in death than in life

 you’d at least have some idea from reading the marker.
 I point this out because if you visit the grave site of Victor Noir in the same cemetery, you’d leave not knowing that his given name was Yves Salmon.
 While Yves Salmon remains unknown, two separate legends grace the name Victor Noir.

 Yves Salmon was born on 27 July 1848 in Attingy (Vosges département and région of Grand Est).
-Like many young men, Yves was uncertain about the direction of his life.
+Like many young men, Yves was uncertain about the direction his life should take.
 He trained first to be a watchmaker but, perhaps realizing he was no Beaumarchais (or even Lepaute), left that profession to become a florist.
 Dissatisfied with that, too, he joined his brother Louis who was living in some comfort in the Parisian suburb of Neuilly-sur-Seine.
 While there, Yves discovered his calling.

 He became the equivalent of a freelance journalist adopting the pseudonym Victor Noir.
 After a time, he began working for a newly established paper La Marseillaise owned by Victor Henri Rochefort.